Introductory remark

 On December 19, 2022, a framework agreement between the Federal Government and Uniper was concluded, which concretizes the measures to stabilize Uniper.

-This financial stabilization package of measures is based on three pillars:
+This financial stabilization package of measures was based on three pillars:

-- A cash capital increase of €8 billion at an issue price of €1.70 per share excluding shareholders' subscription rights.
-Fortum sells its share package in full directly to the Federal Government at €1.70 per share after the Uniper EGM as part of the first capital measure.
+• A cash capital increase of €8 billion at an issue price of €1.70 per share excluding shareholders' subscription rights.
+Fortum sold its share package in full directly to the Federal Government at €1.70 per share after the Uniper EGM as part of the first capital measure.

-- Authorized Capital of up to €25 billion is to be created by issuing new shares against cash and/or non-cash contributions, as the initial cash capital increase of €8 billion will not be sufficient on its own to stabilize Uniper.
-The Authorized Capital is to be utilized in tranches with the first tranche for a cash capital increase foreseen before the end of 2022.
-The resulting new shares will also be issued to the Federal Government or a unit of the Federal Government at an issue price of €1.70 per share (also excluding shareholders' subscription rights).
+• Authorized Capital of up to €25 billion was to be created by issuing new shares against cash and/or non-cash contributions, as it was still assumed at the time the package of measures was concluded that the initial cash capital increase of €8 billion would not be sufficient on its own to stabilize Uniper.
+Therefore, the Authorized Capital was to be utilized in tranches with the first tranche for a cash capital increase foreseen before the end of 2022.
+The resulting new shares were also be issued to the Federal Government (via the UBG Uniper Beteiligungsholding GmbH) at an issue price of €1.70 per share (also excluding shareholders' subscription rights).

 Shareholder approval